-Although many subspecies have been described, and there are currently 14 that we recognize, many of these groups require important work to revise their validity as well as refine our understanding of their respective distributions.
+Although 16 subspecies have been described, many of these groups require important work to revise their validity as well as refine our understanding of their respective distributions.

-Many Red-tailed Hawk subspecies in understudied regions have been described from limited samples and only by morphometrics.
+Many Red-tailed Hawk subspecies have been described from limited samples and only by morphometrics.
 Furthermore, many distributional limits and contact zones are poorly understood.
-We aim to focus on these areas to better understand these subspecies descriptions and their validity, their respective distributions, and their defining characteristics.
+We aim to focus on these areas to better understand these descriptions and their validity, their respective distributions, and their defining characteristics.

 Currently, our main areas of focus are: